 During the second and third years of fellowship, elective rotations are offered, with the goal of meeting each fellow’s individualized training needs for his or her specific career plans.
 These elective opportunities range from self-designed elective experiences to established, highly structured experiences.

-An example of the latter is the Transplant Hepatology Rotation at Carolinas Medical Center in Charlotte, NC.
+An example of the latter is the Transplant Hepatology Rotation at Atrium Health in Charlotte, NC.
 During this rotation, the fellow participates in the full transplant experience, including outpatient evaluation of chronic liver disease patients for transplant candidacy, inpatient care of acutely ill patients awaiting transplantation, operating room observation of a liver transplantation and post-operative care of transplanted patients.

 Another popular elective rotation has been a significant endoscopic retrograde cholangiopancreatography (ERCP) experience with our clinical faculty at the nearby community medical center.
 Each fellow meets with the program director prior to each elective rotation to discuss specific plans, with the overarching goal of a tailored preparation of each fellow for their individualized future career plans.